gardener/gardener/docs/usage/openidconnect-presets.md

 test     https://foo.bar   <none>             oidc=enabled     1s
 ```

-This is a sample of a `Shoot` with some fields omitted:
+This is a sample of a `Shoot`, with some fields omitted:

 ```yaml
 kind: Shoot